 With this in mind, your body has just been put on red alert, with the biggest danger you’ll probably have is spilling your cuppa or writing a typo.

-So you may get a bit of a lift from this, (as it generally raises blood sugar too, which is counter productive for weight loss), but of course, you come down with a crash later on in the day.
+So you may get a bit of a lift from this but of course, you come down with a crash later on in the day.
 Consistently doing this day in day out will put undue stress on your adrenal glands, forcing your glands to secrete when there’s not much there to give, which exhausts them over time, and can contribute to mood swings, depression, fatigue etc.

 And just to lay some icing on the cake, caffeine inhibits Iron and Zinc absorption by up to 50%, especially if consumed near meal times.
 Just type it into google, there’s plenty of thoughts on it.

-Now, after re-reading what I’ve just wrote, I’m trying to put logic and meaning to every coffee I’ve had to date :-
+Now, after re-reading what I’ve just written, I’m trying to put logic and meaning to every coffee I’ve had to date:

 - Tastes amazing (to me)